VebjornRiiser/CheckOnVirustotal/readme.md

-idea:
-    right click option on files which calculates the sha1 hash of the file and opens the Virustotal page of the corresponding hash
+This script and registry will add a option to files which calculates the hash and opens the virustotal page for the hash.

-    should also have an open console window which shows the other relevant hashes for comparing.

-extra: either other option or something that tells you that the hash in the clipboard matches the hash of the file (to check hash from file )
+It does not upload the file to virustotal, so someone else must have already scanned the file for this to work.